helium/HIP/0000-iot-assertion-fees.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Increases the chance of sybil attacks, though at the current network earning rates and the proposed rates, this shouldn't have an effect.

 With the current DAO utility score equation this would mean the IoT utility score would increase incrementally less than it would have per gateway with higher assertion fees.